 Truewill allow the factory to include the custom Aer pauli expectation.

 int) – Max number of evaluations performed simultaneously.
 Signals the given optimizer that more than one set of parameters can be supplied so that potentially the expectation values can be computed in parallel.
 Typically this is possible when a finite difference gradient is used by the optimizer such that multiple points to compute the gradient can be passed and if computed in parallel improve overall execution time.
+Deprecated if a gradient operator or function is given.

 None]]]) – Optional list of auxiliary operators to be evaluated with the eigenstate of the minimum eigenvalue main result and their expectation values returned.
 For instance in chemistry these can be dipole operators, total particle count operators so we can get values for these at the ground state.